2015 Roger Federer tennis season: Swiss Indoors

 Federer started his indoors season at the Swiss Indoors.
 As the defending champion, he easily beat Mikhail Kukushkin.
 He then defeated Philipp Kohlschreiber and David Goffin in three sets to advance to the semifinals.
 He then beat Jack Sock in straight sets to advance to his 10th straight Swiss Indoors final.
 He became the first man in the Open Era to achieve this record.
 Federer faced his archrival Rafael Nadal in their 34th career head-to-head meeting overall and their 21st finals meeting.
 Federer won in three sets giving him a record-extending 7th Swiss Indoors championship and his sixth title of the season.
 This was also his first win over Nadal since the 2012 BNP Paribas Open.

 Paris Masters

 Federer's next tournament was the Paris Masters where he was seeded third.
-He easily beat Andreas Seppi before losing in the third round to American giant John Isner in three sets without ever losing serve.
+He easily beat Andreas Seppi before losing in the third round to American John Isner in three sets without ever losing serve.